 What Is Gum Flap Surgery?

-Gum flap surgery is a medical procedure designed to remove air spaces called periodontal pockets.
-These spaces form on your gums when they disconnect from your teeth.
-Periodontal pockets harbor pathogens and microorganisms that promote the progression of gum.
+Gum flap surgery is a dental procedure designed to reduce periodontal pockets.
+These are areas of breakdown and subsequent disconnection between your gums and your teeth leading to an increase in bacteria collection and potential infection.
+Periodontal pockets harbor pathogens and microorganisms that promote the progression of periodontal disease.

 If it progresses, the disease turns into periodontitis, leading to tooth and bone loss.
 In such instances, doctors will treat the condition using surgical procedures such as periodontal/gum flap surgery.

 In early stages, periodontal diseases cause gingivitis, which leads to inflammation, reddening and swelling of the gums.